spedapalli/ml-ai-projects/lifesciences/mental-health-counseling/README.md

 - Before running the command, make sure the AWS user you plan to use has necessary permissions aka policies assigned.
 - Also NOTE that the default runtime architecture is `linux/arm64`
 - Run `aws configure` to configure the user you plan to use to run below operations.
+- The AWS user used for this MUST have a good set of permission policies assigned.
+For custom policies manually assigned, please refer to `scripts/aws_config/policies_custom.json` file.
+Beyond these my user was also assigned permission policies to "EC2 Container Registry", AWSEC2, AWSECS, AWSCodeDeployRoleForCloudFormation, AWSOpsWorksCloudWatchLogs, IAMReadOnlyAccess.
+Please assign the policies as you see the need.
 - You dont need to login on the terminal using `aws ecr get-login-password ....` since the script will login using user credentials provided in above step.
 - Also, as always, please activate the virtual env using `source .venv/bin/activate`.
 After which run the `scripts/requirements-aws.txt` script to download necessary libraries (cmd : `uv pip install -r requirements-aws.txt`).

 #### Using Terraform and Ansible :
 - Ensure you have Terraform and Ansible installed.
+- Ensure the scripts are executable, else run `chmod +x scripts/*.sh`
 - In terminal, initialize terraform by executing `cd scripts/terraform`, followed by `terraform init`.
+- Install dependencies `uv pip install scripts/requirements-ansible.txt`
+- Execute `scripts/setup.sh`, which does the following :
+    - Checks pre-reqs
+    - Create ECR repositories
+    - Sets up dir structure
+    - Optionally create S3 bucket for Terraform state (although I ran Terrform with local state.
+See `inventory/hosts`)
+    - Update config with AWS Account ID
+    - Update all vars files `vars/dev.yml`, `vars/prod.yml`, `terraform/terraform.tfvars`,
+- Execute `make deploy ENVIRONMENT=dev` to set the env to which containers will be deployed to.
+Alternate option is to provide env name in below cmd as shown below.
-- Execute `./scripts/deploy.sh`, which kicks of Ansible to choreograph below scripts and their tasks defined within :
+- Execute `./scripts/deploy.sh dev` (for deployment into dev environment).
+You can also run  alternatively before, which kicks of Ansible to choreograph below scripts and their tasks defined within :
     - `ansible/deploy.yml` :
         - Initializes the Environment (dev / prod) and associated variables from `ansible/vars/{environment}.yml` file.
         - Builds and pushes the Docker images by executing tasks in `ansible/tasks/build_images.yml`.
 Here it logs into AWS ECR and pushes the images.